oliverswitzer/red-labels-for-pivotal-tracker/README.md

 $ npm run test
 ```

-or to run continually you'll need to install Karma
+To run Karma continually:
 ```
-$ npm install -g karma-cli
+$ npm run karma
 ```
-and to run:
+---

+## Getting started

+For first time building locally, you'll need two files: `.env` and `production.env`.

+The `.env` file holds the development secrets.
+You can reference `template.env` to see an example of what these two files should contain for our secrets (both should have the same keys).

+**Build dependencies**:
 ```
-$ karma start
+$ yarn install
 ```

 ---

 ## Building and Deploying

-For first time building locally, you'll need two files: `.env` and `production.env`.
-The `.env` file holds the development secrets.
-You can reference `template.env` to see an example of what these two files should contain for our secrets (both should have the same keys).

 To build a new version, you'll want to bump the `version` and `version_name` in `manifest.json`.
 Then run: